Cvmcosta/ltijs/docs/provider.md

 ### Sending grades to a platform

-At the moment Ltijs implements a simple version of the [Lti 1.3 Assignment and Grading Service Specification](https://www.imsglobal.org/spec/lti-ags/v2p0/), being able to send grades to a platform in the [application/vnd.ims.lis.v1.score+json](https://www.imsglobal.org/spec/lti-ags/v2p0/#score-publish-service) Lti standard:
+At the moment LTIjs implements a simple version of the [LTI 1.3 Assignment and Grading Service Specification](https://www.imsglobal.org/spec/lti-ags/v2p0/), being able to send grades to a platform in the [application/vnd.ims.lis.v1.score+json](https://www.imsglobal.org/spec/lti-ags/v2p0/#score-publish-service) LTI standard:

 ```javascript
 {